Lions of the Ougaidat Brigade

-Lions of the Ougaidat Brigade, based on the Al-Uqaydat tribe, was an ethnic-Arab Syrian militant group founded in 2021, during the Syrian Civil War, by Hashim al-Sattam.
-It's operation was ended in 2025 after it surrendered to the new government of Syria.
+Lions of the Ougaidat Brigade (لواء أسود العقيدات), based on the Al-Uqaydat tribe, was an ethnic-Arab Syrian militant group founded in 2021, during the Syrian Civil War, by Hashim al-Sattam.
+The group operation was ended in 2025 after it surrendered to the new government of Syria.

 History

-Founded in 2021 by Hashim al-Sattam, they call themselves part of the Islamic Revolutionary Guard Corps.
-Financed by Ba'athist Syria, they participated alongside Arab Tribal and Clan Forces in the 2023 Deir ez-Zor clashes against the Syrian Democratic Forces in Al-Shuhayl.
+Founded in 2021 by Hashim al-Sattam, the group call themselves part of the Islamic Revolutionary Guard Corps.
+Financed by Ba'athist Syria, the group participated alongside Arab Tribal and Clan Forces in the 2023 Deir ez-Zor clashes against the Syrian Democratic Forces in Al-Shuhayl.

-In August 2024, they attacked the Syrian Democratic Forces in Gharanij in Attacks on US bases during the Gaza war.
+In August 2024, the group attacked the Syrian Democratic Forces in Gharanij during the Attacks on US bases during the Gaza war.

-In 2025, after the fall of the Assad regime they reached an agreement with Syrian Transitional Government in Damascus to surrender.
+In 2025, after the fall of the Assad regime the group reached an agreement with Syrian Transitional Government in Damascus to surrender.